 Guest Starring: Lois Ramsay as Eileen Hart, Alethea McGrath as Alice Foster, Tony Hawkins as Bernie Granger, Alan Rowe as Fred; Emma Strand as Karen Taylor, Rob Constable as Frank Norris, Andrew Bibby as Jason, Beverly Ann Bowerman as Jason's Mother, Anthony Evans as Phil O'Rourke, Jane Menz as Young Woman, Tom Travers as Newsagent, Bob Halsall as Mr. Arnold

 Labour of Love

 A travelling prosititute is found robbed and beaten in the motel room she is working out of.
 The Heelers' investigation leads them to high-profile suspect.
-In Melbourne for a training course, Wayne's attempts to contact Roz are thwarted and he takes out his frustrations on eager new recruit Adam Cooper.
+In Melbourne for a training course, Wayne's attempts to contact Roz are thwarted by her mother and he takes out his frustrations on eager new recruit Adam Cooper.

 Starring: Grant Bowler, Damian Walshe-Howling, Lisa McCune, William McInnes, Martin Sacks, Julie Nihill, John Wood

 Guest Starring: Jeff Booth as Father Morton, Ian Smith as Clive Burton, Olivia Hamnett as Gwen Burton, Pepe Trevor as Carla Houghton; Iain Murton as John Houghton, Carol Muir as Elizabeth McGregor, Bill Johnston as George Patterson, Nield Schneider as Len Grey, Shane Little as Farmhand, Stephen Stagg as Police Cadet 1, Emily Jay as Girl 1, Cherise Donovan as Girl 2